-Bal is a dynamic, results-oriented individual with more than 23 years of experience in the pharmacy profession.
+Bal is a dynamic, results-oriented individual with more than 26 years of experience in the pharmacy profession.
 Her education background includes a MBA and a BSc. from Simon Fraser University.
 She also has an Associate degree from Douglas College, Provincial Instructor diploma from the province of British Columbia, and various leadership certifications.
 Bal has extensive experience working in both hospital and community pharmacy sectors.
-Bal currently holds the position of Manager, Pharmacy Services, Lower Mainland Pharmacy Services.
 She has strong leadership, management, and strategic planning skills, with the determination to succeed.
 Bal is also a Consultant/Program Facilitator involved in the designing, developing and delivering pharmaceutical compounding education for health care professionals in the topics of USP 797 and 795.
-Bal is the Conference Coordinator at the Pharmacy Technician Society of BC (PTSBC).
+Bal is the Events Coordinator at the Pharmacy Technician Society of BC (PTSBC).
 She was instrumental in the formation of the Society in 2011.
 Prior to PTSBC, Bal served as President for the Canadian Association of Pharmacy Technician of BC Chapter from 2005 to 2010.
 Bal continues to be involved in various initiatives, promoting education and personal growth for pharmacy personnel in British Columbia.